 Pan & Trunks Get Married / Have a Child / Have Vegeta Jr.

 If we go by the logic expressed in the final episode of Dragon Ball GT, this is impossible.
 Goku Jr. is Pan’s great-great-grandson — this we cannot dispute (it is clearly noted in the final episode of DBGT).
 Therefore, if Goku Jr. is her great-great-grandson, it is impossible for Vegeta Jr. to also be her great-great-grandson, as well.
-It is quite obvious that after GT‘s normal continuum ends, the Son and Brief/Vegeta families either have some sort of “falling out”, or just normally lose contact with one another (as Goku and all of his friends tend to do over the course of the series).
+It is quite obvious that after GT‘s normal continuum ends, Goku’s and Bulma’s/Vegeta’s families either have some sort of “falling out”, or just normally lose contact with one another (as Goku and all of his friends tend to do over the course of the series).
 Vegeta Jr.’s mother does not recognize Pan, while Pan recognizes the Capsule Corporation logo and its connection to Bulma.
 Also, when Vegeta Jr. appears in the Budōkai ring, Pan is surprised to see someone who resembles the elder Vegeta (clearly meaning that she has not had any contact with that family for at least as long as the child has been around; a great-great-grandmother probably would not be so disinterested in her own descendants).

 (Future) Trunks Can Reach Super Saiyan 2

-The Budokai games certainly do not help out the cause, either.
-The first game did a good job of going with the traditional Japanese naming convention, calling Super Saiyan Trunks “Super Saiyan Trunks,” and Trunks in Stage 2 of Super Saiyan “Super Trunks” (same with Vegeta).
-Along comes Budokai 2 with a “Super Saiyan 2″ capsule for Trunks, and any progress made is thrown out the window.
-Unfortunately, this is not even a translation error; it is actually (incorrectly) called the Super Saiyan 2 capsule for Trunks in Japan, as well.
+The Budokai video games added to the confusion.
+The first game did a good job of sticking with the traditional Japanese naming conventions (“Super Saiyan Trunks” and “Super Trunks” for Grades I and II, respectively).
+The following year, Budokai 2 changed this with a “Super Saiyan 2” transformation capsule for Trunks.
+Unfortunately, this is not even a translation error; it is actually (incorrectly) called the Super Saiyan 2 capsule for Trunks in Japan, as well!

 Yamcha Knows the Genki-Dama